The Run Down

 1. Hello Jasmine

 For you boba tea fans out there, you’d usually have to go somewhere Uptown or Chinatown to get your fix.
-Well, that’s starting to change as some of those boba milk tea shops in those neighborhoods are expanding out.
+Well, that’s starting to change as some of those boba milk tea shops in those neighborhoods are expanding.
 One example of that is our first stop, Hello Jasmine.
 This place started as a small bar in Chinatown that shared a space with a hotpot restaurant.
-They’ve outgrown their first location and recently set up shop in Lincoln Park.
+They’ve outgrown their first location and recently set up a shop in Lincoln Park.

 2. Oz Park

-Less than a five minute walk from Hello Jasmine is Oz Park.
-We’re stopping off here to take in the over 14 acres of open green space and community gardens that sit right in the middle of this bustling neighborhood.Take your time winding through the different trails in the park, but if you’re looking for an area that offers a bit more tranquility, then head to the Northeast end of the park.
+Less than a five-minute walk from Hello Jasmine is Oz Park.
+We’re stopping off here to take in the over 14 acres of open green space and community gardens in the middle of this bustling neighborhood.
+Take your time winding through the different trails in the park, but if you’re looking for an area that offers more tranquility, head to the Northeast end of the park.
 There’s a small section called Emerald City Gardens.
-This is a fenced off area that has a small community supported garden with little hidden paths between different rows of flowers and garden beds.
+This fenced-off area has a small community-supported garden with little hidden paths between different rows of flowers and garden beds.

 3. Athenian Room

-Our next stop is right next door to Oz Park.
+Our next stop is right next to Oz Park.
 We’re headed to the Athenian Room — a Greek restaurant that’s been a fixture in the neighborhood for nearly 50 years.

 Now to get to the real reason why we’re here.
 It’s their kalamata chicken.
 It’s a plate of roasted chicken that sits on top of a bed of fries, all swimming in a pool of this lemon, olive oil, and oregano sauce.
-The meal is at it’s best when it comes hot off the stove and onto your table.
-The fries, still hot and cripsy, are soaking up the sauce and all the drippings from the roast chicken that’s still sizzling on the plate.

 4. Wrightwood 659